 What Grading Up to Plus Sizes Looks Like

-I’d like to say there are no rules, but then there are some things that just always seem to prove true (but with their own exceptions of course).
 In best practice you can’t just take a size small pattern and grade it into a plus size.
-It seems like it should though, right?
+But it seems like it should though, right?

 The situation probably sounds complex, so let me walk you through it.

 Below I have two patterns.
 Pattern A is a size small graded up to a size 1X.
-Pattern B is a 1X that I have drafted specifically for plus sizes.
+Pattern B is a 1X that I have drafted specifically for plus sizes with my own tried and true techniques.

 You probably already see some differences.
 Let’s go over the major points (detailed in below image).